Global CxO Leadership Pioneering Finance-IT-Risk Management Practices

 After the turn of the last century,

-this digital social enterprise has been probably most recognized for developing and disseminating worldwide its basic and applied view of non-deterministic uncertainty and risk management for detecting and pre-empting risk management failures for increasingly unpredictable and complex business environments.
+this digital IT and Cyber Research social enterprise has been probably most recognized for developing and disseminating worldwide its basic and applied view of non-deterministic uncertainty and risk management for detecting and pre-empting risk management failures for increasingly unpredictable and complex business environments.
 Global RISK Management Network was founded as BRINT Institute (BRINT is short for Business Research in Information and Technology, and based upon its original name, 'A Business Researcher's Interests' with registered trademark of @BRINT) originally conceived to bridge the gaps between business and

 technology, data and knowledge, and, theory and practice, "an ambitious undertaking", as reported by the Fortune cover story on the knowledge economy.
 For more than a decade, Global RISK Management Network